tvdboom/ATOM/docs_sources/api/ATOM/atomclassifier.md

 </p>
 <p>
 <strong>dataset: str, optional (default="test")</strong><br>
 Data set on which to calculate the metric.
-Options are "train", "test" or "holdout".
+Choose from: "train", "test" or "holdout".
 </p>
 </td>